AdamHenley1/pixly/README.md

 The goal of Pixly is making it easier for artists to produce and showcase artwork in a kind evironment with also the availablity to showcase to friends, for employment or just to have all their work showcased in one location.

 ## Initial designs / Prototypes
-- to be added
-  the photos will be created from SwiftUI as this project was initially coded in SwiftUI
+- to be added, (the photos will be created from SwiftUI as this project was initially coded in SwiftUI)